The onions in your pantry will help you make a quick and easy brunch menu that will wow your crew and put you at the level of gourmet.

 No fuss for big brunch rewards

-You’ll not only wow your crew with your skills and make a simple coffee cake that much better, but you’ll add solid nutrition that can’t be rivaled.
+Wow your crew with your skills and make a simple coffee cake that much better, while also adding solid nutrition that can’t be rivaled.
 Onions contain 20 percent of your daily Vitamin C needs, 12% of your daily fiber needs, and according to many recent studies, helps stave off certain types of cancers, including colorectal and breast.

 Don’t skimp on the onions.
 You can find other breakfast or brunch-worthy recipes here: